HERBAL MEDICINE STUDY SERIES of continuing education

 The tuition /fees total for this Educational Series is $1,150.00.
 An advanced Deposit ($500) is necessary to claim a space in the series.
 The deposit and advance registration is due by March 1.
-Anything paid via paypal must go through the selection of " send to friends" as we are unable to incur fees out of our totals.
+All payments are cash or check.
+There are no payment plans or payment arrangements past this date.

 Tuition fees Include all herbs given to students, herb samples, Student Discount of 25% for products, fresh harvested herbs given to students, some plants given to students for their gardens, hand outs , and more.

 Admissions deposits are not refundable, unless in the rare instance of the School cancelling a class or series., in which case deposits and payments are fully refundable.
 Those with extenuating circumstances who cannot take the program as registered, may receive a credit for up to one year.
 As ever, we encourage your questions, calls, and arranged visits to explore our studio and wellness center.
 When an application is submitted, it is implicit that the student is fully ready to move forward .